dborth/vbagx/readme.txt

 Turn "Match Wii Controls" ON to use these controls.

-The TMNT game based on the CGI movie uses the same controls as TMNT on Wii.
+The TMNT games (except Battle Nexus) use the same controls as TMNT on Wii, or GameCube.
+With a Classic Controller they use the same controls as on the Playstation version.
-They are not fully implemented yet.

 The Wii TMNT controls are:
 ==========================
-Shake the Wii Remote or Nunchuk to attack or to throw away a weapon if in the air.
+Shake the Wii Remote to attack or to throw away a weapon if in the air.
 Also shake to pick up a weapon.

+Shake the Nunchuk to do a spin kick.

 A = jump
-B = swap turtle
+B = swap turtle, or charge attack
+B while pointing up = super family move
+C = roll
+Z = special move

 -=[ Boktai, Match Wii Controls ]=-